JuliaGaussianProcesses/KernelFunctions.jl/docs/src/api.md

 Finally, suppose that your inputs are some type `T` that is not simply a vector of real numbers, say a graph.
 In this situation, how should a collection of inputs be represented?
-A `N x 1` or `1 x N` matrix is the only obvious candidate, but the addition singular dimension seems somewhat redundant.
+A `N x 1` or `1 x N` matrix is the only obvious candidate, but the additional singular dimension seems somewhat redundant.

 #### Resolution 2: Always specify an `obsdim` argument